 It owes its popularity to numerous tourist amenities and to one of the best beaches on the Dalmatian coast – Zlatni Rat (Golden Horn) it is a long pebble reef stretching for 400m gently merging into the sea.
 Popular sport facilities are provided for tennis, wind surfing, sailing, hang-gliding and scuba-diving.

 The resort’s cultural sites of interest include the Dominican Monastery with its museum containing objects of archaeological interest and a Gallery of Contemporary Art.

-AVAILABLE CRUISES FROM BOL/BRAČ
+THERE ARE TEMPORARILY NO CRUISES FROM BOL/BRAČ AVAILABLE